appsquickly/typhoon/README.md

         </property>
         <property name="damselsRescued" value="12">
             <description>
-                Property arguments can be injected by value.
+                Property arguments can also be injected by value.
 The container will look up the required class or primitive type.
 You can also register your own converters.
             </description>
         </property>